sri-haneesha/sri-haneesha/README.md

-Sri Haneesha Davuluri: Data nerd on a mission
+💻🧩 Sri Haneesha Davuluri | Data nerd on a mission
 ==============================================================================================================================================

 I graduated with **Master’s in Computer Science** degree from Georgia State University.
 With 4+ years of experience across **fraud & healthcare analytics, business intelligence, and machine learning**, I specialize in turning complex data into actionable insights.